Expansion Formulas of Basic Hypergeometric Series via the (1-xy,y-x)--Inversion and Its Applications: Proofs of the main results and allied corollaries

-\begin{remark} Ii is worth mentioning that (\ref{equfun0}) furnishes a series expansion for arbitrary analytic function $F(x)$, provided that the infinite sum on the right is convergent for $x, b_n, x_n\in U(b)$ such that $b_n\to b$ and $1-x\,x_n\neq 0$.
+\begin{remark} It is worthwhile mentioning that (\ref{equfun0}) furnishes a series expansion for arbitrary analytic function $F(x)$, provided that the infinite sum on the right-hand side is convergent for $x, b_n, x_n\in U(b)$ such that $b_n\to b$ and $f(x,x_n)\neq 0$.
 Some remarkable results of such sort, besides the expansion (\ref{gessel1})/(\ref{gessel2}) above, are the $q$-Taylor theorems due to Ismail and Stanton \cite{ismail1,ismail2}. \end{remark}

-To make our argument cleaner, we also need without proof the following basic relations of $q$-series.
+To make our argument easier to follow, we record a few basic relations of $q$-series as follows.